‘Days Of Our Lives’ Spoilers For Sep. 11-15: Blackmail, Tripp Falls For Claire, And Nicole Skips Town

 Brady (Eric Martsolf) and Nicole (Arianne Zucker) will try to deal with their issues.
 Nicole enjoyed her stay at the Horton Center, and she doesn’t want to leave.
 Nicole won’t be able to pursue her passion when Brady surprises her with an offer to work at Titan Industries.
 Nicole thinks she’ll be wasting her potential there, but she will cave in to avoid conflict.

 Days of Our Lives spoilers reveal Brady will feel guilty about forcing Nicole to take the job, and he will ask his father for advice.
-John (Drake Hogestyn) thinks Brady needs to accept Nicole and Eric (Greg Vaughan) will always care about each other.
-John will counsel Brady to trust Nicole – a task easier said than done.
-Days of Our Lives spoilers reveal Brady won’t be able to control his jealousy.
-He will sabotage Eric and Nicole’s relationship in any way he can.
+John (Drake Hogestyn) thinks Brady needs to accept that Nicole and Eric (Greg Vaughan) will always care about each other.
+John will counsel Brady to trust Nicole; a task easier said than done.
+Days of Our Lives spoilers reveal that Brady won’t be able to control his jealousy.
+He will sabotage Eric and Nicole’s relationship any way he can.

 In the latest #DAYS, Brady plays dirty on Nicole's behalf.https://t.co/70zOJaOWU0 pic.twitter.com/5U8LuQUd5e